Highlights of the Program

 • Defining spacer cable as a distinct aerial covered conductor with unique design and risk traits

-• Applying a framework selecting overhead underground or spacer cable by cost risk exposure and speed
+• Applying a framework that selects overhead, underground, or spacer cable by cost, risk exposure, and speed

 Q&A SESSION ON CHOOSING OVERHEAD, UNDERGROUND, AND SPACER CABLE SOLUTIONS